Chapter 17.10

 17.10.170 Situs of taxable transaction.

-(a) Whenever any element or constituent part of a retail sale or rental of goods or services occurs in the city, the transaction shall be construed as occurring in the city for tax purposes except as provided in subsection (b) below.
+(a) Whenever any element or constituent part of a retail sale or rental of goods or services occurs in the city, the transaction shall be construed as occurring in the city for tax purposes except as provided in this section.

-(a) No sale will be considered a “sale for resale without alteration” for purposes of taxation under this chapter unless, at the time of sale, the buyer presents the seller with a valid city resale certificate applicable to the good or service purchased.
+(a) No sale will be considered a “sale for resale without alteration” for purposes of taxation under this chapter and Chapter 17.15 NCO unless, at the time of sale, the buyer presents the seller with a valid city resale certificate applicable to the good or service purchased.

 (b) Any person may apply for a resale certificate by submitting an application on a form prepared by the city clerk together with an application fee of one-hundred fifty dollars.
 The form shall contain the following information: